ayzhang77/CS231A_final_project/README.md

 # CS231A_final_project

-This repo contains the code for Go Board Reconstruction from a Single Imag
+This repo contains the code for Go Board Reconstruction from a Single Image

 by Amy Zhang (ayzhang)